multiparty/jiff-lite/README.md

 ### Jiff-Lite: What we know, and what we need.

 Point is to port the current Jiff lib such that we can use it in React/Vue etc. The first thing we'll do is port `sum`, which uses `share`, `sadd`, `open` as the base functions.
 Next will be `median`.
 Current `jiff` sample of `median` can be found in `jiff` branch [`median-demo`](https://github.com/multiparty/jiff/tree/median_demo).
 I am not developing in the jiff-lite repo of `multiparty` since a lot of work is still TBD, and I do not want to make assumptions about libraries from the beginning.
 Often times, harmless libs pollute the `dist` with `node`-first libs.

+>I did try running things with `craco` but modules like `fs` cannot be overridden to use from browser (seems logical).

 `share`: [`client/api/sharing.js, line 39`]()
 `open`: `client/api/sharing.js, line 80`